clux/facemaulers/REAL_IDEAS.md

 ## Oligarchs
 Only wealthy leaders left of the largely desolate state.
 Natural resources mostly sold to China and its subsidiary aseanic states.

+## Politics
+The witch was targeted because a witch is a non-consuming class.
+Sorcery offers the idea of something for nothing; it offers a worldview where cosmic powers and fates are accessible to everyone.
+This worldview is incompatible with the capitalist order where life is transformed into the capacity to work.
+> fears arise when one mode of production is supplanting another because the metaphysical order (how we see life, meaning, and the natural) is being challenged and replaced sorcerers hunted (maybe the ones that use magic for own gain?). clerics allowed in churches / hospitals (but only for difficult cases, and you have to opt in to special treatment).
+- Speak with dead is common during burials, resurrection viewed as taboo (via raise dead)
+- Speak with dead for rulers; Ask Thatcher for guidance?
+- Sorcery licenses?
+Regulation for clerics?
+Detection of misuse of magic from government / police.
+- Police vans with nova like detect magic pulses.
+Asks for papers, and issues warnings.

 ## warlock
 money domain
 patron: angel investor